pyinvoke/invoke/docs/concepts/loading.rst

 The ``-c`` / ``--collection`` command-line argument allows you to override the default collection name searched for.
 It should be a Python module name and not a file name (so ``-c mytasks``, not ``-c mytasks.py`` or ``-c mytasks/``.)
-This option is repeatable and may be used to load multiple collections.
+This option is repeatable and may be used to load multiple collections at runtime.

 .. note::
     When multiple collections are specified, the first collection given will be used as the root or default namespace.
 The rest will be attached to it as sub-collections.
+See :doc:`namespaces` for details.

 If you need to override the default search start point so Invoke no longer searches from the current directory, use ``--root``.
 E.g. if your tasks module